aenneb/characterizing_beauty/README.md

 ### Data files for analyses
 Files used for analyses in addition to the raw data files.
 This includes .txt files containing non-excluded memory descriptions for text analysis.
 ### Analyses
-R scripts and Jupyter notebooks for all reported analyses and graphs
+R scripts and Jupyter notebooks for all reported analyses and graphs.
+Analysis files that are not already in notebook format are accompanied by an html file that includes all outputs.